 What are Impediments, how are they visualised and which tips exist for eliminating them?

 An Impediment is a handicap – this is how the dictionary explains it.
 Or an obstacle, an impairment, or an aggravation.
-In Scrum and thus in agile project management and software development, an Impediment is understood as a disruption that occurs during work and restricts teams or individual team members in the execution of tasks.
-This disruption is a factor that can jeopardize the achievement of sprint goals.
-Scrum defines the documentation and removal of Impediments as the task of the Scrum Master, unless the identified obstacles can be removed by the development team itself.
+In Scrum, and consequently in agile project management and the development of software, products and services, an impediment is understood as a disturbance that occurs during work and restricts teams or individual team members in the completion of activities.
+This impediment is a factor that can endanger the achievement of agreed (sprint) goals.

 Scrum Master and Impediments

-- Is it an Impediment or could the team remove the obstacle itself?
+- Is it an impediment and could the team remove the obstacle itself?

 - And where is the concrete, the real problem?

-In order to communicate Impediments at all, the Scrum Master should encourage the developers to name problems and, if necessary, to eliminate them themselves.
-Both are only possible if there is mutual trust.
+In order for impediments to be communicated at all, the Scrum Master should encourage the developers to name problems and, if necessary, eliminate them themselves.
+Both is only possible if there is mutual trust.

 An Impediment Board visualises problems and obstacles that limit a team or individual team members at work.
 It can also be understood as a representation of the lifecycles of individual obstacles.
 The advantage of the Impediment Board lies in the simplicity of the visualisation and the access to information.
 The visualisation usually takes place in a representation with three or four columns.
 The first column “Identified Problems” is optional, because every further problem could also end up directly in the column “To be solved”.
 All in all, the columns show the states of the obstacles.